b. 1976 Seoul, Korea; Lives and works in New York, NY and Seoul, Korea

 IM received his MFA in painting and printmaking at Yale University as a Fulbright scholar.
 He received his doctorate from Columbia University, and currently teaches at Sungshin University in Seoul.
 IM lives and works in New York, NY and Seoul, Korea.

-His work is also included in major public collections, including the Artrium Museum, Spain; Jule Collins Smith Museum of Fine Arts, AL; Gyeonggi Museum of Modern Art, Korea; Museum of Sungshin Women’s University, Korea; National Museum of Contemporary Art, Korea; North Carolina Museum of Art, NC; Seoul National University Museum of Art, Korea; and the Seoul Museum of Art, Korea.
+His work is also included in major public collections such as the Artrium Museum, Spain; Jule Collins Smith Museum of Fine Arts, AL; Gyeonggi Museum of Modern Art, Korea; Museum of Sungshin Women’s University, Korea; National Museum of Contemporary Art, Korea; North Carolina Museum of Art, NC; Seoul National University Museum of Art, Korea; and the Seoul Museum of Art, Korea.